preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 + **Permission**: Used for security trimming.
 For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
 + **Only current business profile**: If only communities from this business profile should be listed, select this option (default).
 + **Site template**: Select community template here.
 You must select template even if there's just one available.
-+ **Run query on load**: Decide if the query should be run on load, so the list is filled with communities, or not.
-If a list is very long it can be a good idea to add a search box, and to deselect this option.
-You add a search box under Filter, see below.
-(This option is moved to the Filter section in Omnia 7.0 and later).

 Display
 --------